DHS implements $1,000 immigration parole fee

 USCIS Issues Policy Updates on Good Moral Character Evaluation for Naturalization and “Anti-American” Activities in Immigration Benefit Requests

 In August 2025 U.S. Citizenship and Immigration Services (USCIS) made several policy announcements related to good moral character and “anti-American” activities that may impact applicants seeking naturalization (citizenship) and/or other immigration benefits.
+In September 2025, USCIS also announced revisions to the naturalization civics exam.
+Details follow:

 • Sustained community involvement and contributions in the U.S.